Apple stakes future growth on emerging markets, starting with India

 "We encourage the market and it provides us an opportunity to hit some price points that we would not otherwise play in," Cook said in the interview.

-(Reporting by Stephen Nellis in San Francisco; Additional reporting by Munsif Vengattil in New Delhi; Editing by Sonali Paul)
+(Reporting by Stephen Nellis in San Francisco; Additional reporting by Munsif Vengattil in New Delhi and Akash Sriram in Bengaluru; Editing by Sonali Paul)

 ((Stephen.Nellis@thomsonreuters.com))